raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_6.md

 ---/hint---
 ---/hints---

 - You can then use the same process for all of your other weather readings.
-If you have an Oracle Weather Station kit, that will produce measurements for ambient as well as ground temperature, humidity, wind speed, wind direction and gusts, and rainfall.
+If you have an Oracle Weather Station kit, that will produce measurements for ambient & ground temperature, humidity, wind speed, wind direction and gusts, and rainfall.
 Some of these values will need to be converted into the appropriate units, others just need to be rounded.

 --- hints ---
+--- hint ---
+Use the functions that you wrote earlier to perform the conversions.
+--- /hint ---
+--- hint ---
+Then use *.format* to perform the rounding.
+    ```python
+    rounded_number = "{0:.2f}".format(number_with_dec_places)
+    ```
+--- /hint---
 --- hint ---
 - Your code should look like this:
     ```python